What to do in Puerto Escondido

 About Puerto Escondido

-Puerto Escondido is a port and resort town in Oaxaca State.
+Puerto Escondido is a port and resort town in the state of Oaxaca.
 It's less than an hour's flight from Mexico City or around a 3 hour bus journey from Oaxaca city.

 There are different areas within Puerto Escondido itself, including...